 San Antonio Prepares for More Severe Weather

-If the military can teach us one thing here, it’s that increasing severe weather patterns are a “threat multiplier,” and we should be prepared for the worst-case scenarios when no one else is.
+If the military can teach us one thing here, it’s that increasingly severe weather patterns are a “threat multiplier,” and we should be prepared for the worst-case scenarios when no one else is.

 It’s not just the military though.
 CPS Energy is also following suit in having backup energy equipment and a plan for future disruptions.
 In addition to retiring JT Deely Plants 1 and 2 that supply the city with coal-fired power, CPS is also encouraging residents to move toward solar energy.

 The city of San Antonio’s CPS Energy has recently broken ground to implement backup solar power storage that will aim to keep power more secure during major blackouts.
 CPS Energy is also working on being the best it can be, by relying on the sun’s natural energy.
 This is why we’re seeing residents of San Antonio quickly surpassing other cities in the speedy move toward solar energy with backup protection.

 Much of San Antonio is in a floodplain and, because of this, fears are growing alongside the unpredictable weather patterns.
 The City of San Antonio is predicted to continue adapting to the changing Texas climate, the increasing temperature averages, unpredictable precipitation patterns, heavy rainfall, and rapid floods.
 Extreme fluctuations in heat, precipitation and flash floods bring inevitable power outage issues.